linebender/linebender.github.io/content/blog/2025-10-09-tmil-21/index.md

 Our sparse strip renderers are moving towards maturity.
 In September, we have had some improvements in Vello Hybrid's capabilities, and further performance optimisation.
+We're planning on making an alpha release of Vello Hybrid in October.

 - [vello#1188][]: Make the aliasing threshold configurable.
 - [vello#1196][]: Gradient rendering in Vello Hybrid.